abdishakurali/garaad/src/types/diagramatics.md

     <script src="index.js" type="module"></script>
 </html>

 In the javascript, you need to create the interactive object, let's call it int.
-You need to pass in the control div and the svg element. index.js
+Adiga need to pass in the control div and the svg element. index.js

 // import the necessary functions from the library